Youth Programs

 We row year-round with on-the-water activities Spring, Summer and Fall, and indoor training during the winter.
 For youth rowers with competitive interest, we offer the opportunity to participate in regattas throughout the year as well as indoor erg regattas during the winter.

 We believe in removing financial barriers and building a supportive environment so that every child can experience the joy of rowing and the benefits it brings to body and mind.
-We aim to keep program costs low for participants and offer financial aid to those who qualify.
+We aim to keep program costs low for participants and offer scholarships to those who qualify.

 Experienced and new rowers welcome!